 Methamphetamine is taken orally, smoked, snorted, or dissolved in water or alcohol and injected.
 Smoking or injecting the drug delivers it very quickly to the brain, where it produces an immediate, intense euphoria.
 Because the pleasure also fades quickly, users often take repeated doses, in a “binge and crash” pattern.

-Methamphetamine is an addictive stimulant drug for our youth (and adults).
-Stimulants are a class of drugs that can boost mood, increase feelings of well-being, increase energy, and make you more alert.
+Methamphetamine is an addictive stimulant drug for youth (and adults).
+Stimulants are a class of drugs that can boost mood, increase feelings of well-being, increase energy, and make individuals more alert.
 But they also have dangerous effects like raising heart rate and blood pressure, and use can lead to addiction.

 Because continued use of the drug decreases natural feelings of hunger, users can experience extreme weight loss.
 Negative effects can also include disturbed sleep patterns, hyperactivity, nausea, delusions of power, increased aggressiveness and irritability.